Site under development

 This website is best viewed in full screen on a wide monitor !!!

-WEBSITE LAST UPDATED: 2022-Jan-22
+WEBSITE LAST UPDATED: 2024-Aug-16

-This site is dedicated to a page of computer history, dating back to 1985-1996, in a part of world known as Romania.
+This site is dedicated to a page of computer history, dating back to 1985-1996, in a part of the world known as Romania.
 By the effort of a few people there, a new breed of Spectrum 48 compatible arose, designed by engineers, manufactured by a few communist factories back then and unofficially improved by students in campuses of faculties in the capital of the country.
 The name of this computer is ...

 Original logo (1986)